dylanized/peezy-test/README.md

 # suite-tooth

-Suite Tooth is a declarative testing framework built on top of [Unit.js](http://unitjs.com) and [Mocha](https://mochajs.org).
-It allows you to delcare a test as a JavaScript "test object" with configration properties and an assertion function.
+Suite Tooth is a declarative, functional testing framework built on top of [Unit.js](http://unitjs.com) and [Mocha](https://mochajs.org).
+It allows you to create a test via a JavaScript "test object" with configration properties and an assertion function.

 Then a "suite" of tests can be built by creating an array of test objects, and can be configured by a suite-wide configuration object.
 Other features include support HTTP tests, before & after functions, and more.

+These tests and suites can be built dynamically, and reusable functions can be passed in for use assert or before/after behavior.
+This can provide a great productivity boost when building large testing setups.

+The main feautures of Suite Tooth fall into these categories:

+- Syncronous Tests
+- Asyncronous Tests
+- HTTP Tests
+- Test Suites
+- Advanced Usage
+- Other Details?

 ## Syncronous Tests